Modifying Active Nodes with Service Steps

 Driver API impact

 Decorators will need to be added/modified to enable the steps to be appropriately validated and invoked when the feature is needed.
 No other driver API changes are anticipated.
-It should be noted this is not a breaking change, we only note it because it will need to be performed on relevent actions/steps.
+It should be noted this is not a breaking change, we only note it because it will need to be performed on relevant actions/steps.

 Nova driver impact